Water supply and sanitation in the Wellington Region: Titahi Bay beach pollution

-WWTP discharge consent renewal 2021
+WWTP discharge consent renewal 2023

 The discharge consent for the Porirua wastewater treatment plant expired on 6 July 2020.
 In April 2020, Wellington Water (on behalf of Porirua City Council) submitted an application to Greater Wellington Regional Council (GWRC) for a 20 year renewal of the consent.
 New consent applications are normally submitted six months before the existing consent expires, but Wellington Water was allowed until 6 April "given the volume and complexity of information" required.
 The consent application and supporting documents were published by GWRC in December 2020.
 The consent application was formally notified to the public on 25 May 2021, and public submissions closed on 28 July 2021.
 In November 2021, Wellington Water stated that they had paused the consent application because of performance issues with the wastewater treatment plant.
-A webinar was arranged to provide more information for the community about the reasons for the pause.
+In June 2023, a panel of commissioners reviewing the consent application on behalf of Greater Wellington Regional Council granted an 18 year renewal, despite overwhelming opposition in written submissions.
+The new consent increases the permitted daily discharge of treated sewage from an average of 24,000 m3 to 36,000 m3, and imposes new conditions for monitoring and reporting.

 Long term plan 2021-2051

 In February 2020, Porirua City Council revealed that more than half of Porirua's wastewater pipes are in a poor condition, and that it will cost close to $2 billion over the next two to three decades to bring them up to scratch.

 In March 2021, the Porirua City Council published a draft long term plan for the period 2021-2051.
 In the covering note for the consultation, the Mayor Anita Baker said "There is no greater priority than investing in our critical 3 waters infrastructure - stormwater, wastewater and drinking water".
 The draft plan included expenditure of $800 million over 30 years on improving water infrastructure, with expenditure on wastewater forecast to be 15% of total rates.

 In July 2021, it was announced that the government would provide funding of $136 million from its $3.8 billion Housing Acceleration Fund for upgrading sewerage, stormwater and other water infrastructure in Porirua East.